ros-controls/ros2_control_demos/README.md

     z: 1.0"
     ```
    You should now see an orange box circling in `RViz`.
-   Also, you should see changing states in the termnal where launch file is started.
+   Also, you should see changing states in the terminal where launch file is started.

 Files used for this demos: